jannis-baum/bachelor-thesis/chapters/2-annotation-server.md

   \gls{implication}'s consequences, and a \gls{warnl}, expressing the severity of the \gls{recommendation} as one of three tiers, for \glspl{guideline}.

-\noindent In the Annotation Server's current implementation, the \glsa{pgx}
-experts provide this data through a shared online Google Sheet.
+In the Annotation Server's current implementation, the \glsa{pgx} experts provide this data through a shared online Google Sheet.
 On request, the Annotation Server automatically downloads and processes this Google Sheet to annotate all data that matches the existing external data.
-Here, matching data is determined by the drug names, gene symbols and gene results the \glsa{pgx}
+Here, a data match is given when the drug names, gene symbols and gene results the \glsa{pgx} experts manually write into the Google Sheet are equal to the analogous data from
-experts manually write into the Google Sheet being equal to the analogous data from \gls{cpic} and \gls{drugbank} stored on the Annotation Server.
+\gls{cpic} and \gls{drugbank} stored on the Annotation Server.
 Errors resulting from mismatches are, again, stored as `GuidelineError`s.

 ## Data administration process and shortcomings \label{as-eval}